 - 1. There shall be a six member Executive Committee that shall develop meeting agenda items.
+Two members will be the Steering Committee co-chairs.
 One member will be the Behavioral Health Director.
-The remaining five (5) members shall be elected by the Steering Committee, two of which will be the Steering Committee co-chairs.
-All executive committee members (excluding the Behavioral Health Director) will serve on the executive committee for a maximum of two years with the goal of staggering turnover.
-Executive Committee members whose term expires may re-nominate at the next election cycle. - 2.
-There will be an annual election cycle to determine incoming Executive Committee members to fill behind individuals who have termed out. - 3.
-Steering Committee Members may have items placed on the agenda with the agreement of a majority of the members present or by agreement of the Executive Committee. - 4.
-The co-chairs are responsible for convening meetings, helping develop meeting agendas, and ensuring adherence to the process and MHSA requirements. - 5.
+The remaining three members shall be elected by the Steering Committee. - 2.
+Steering Committee Members may have items placed on the agenda with the agreement of a majority of the members present or by agreement of the Executive Committee. - 3.
+The co-chairs are responsible for convening meetings, helping develop meeting agendas, and ensuring adherence to the process and MHSA requirements. - 4.
 The meetings will strive to start on time and end on time.
-Participants are asked to come to the meetings a few minutes ahead of time, prepared and ready to begin. - 6.
-To establish a voting quorum at least the majority (51%) of the Steering Committee members/alternates must be present. - 7.
-Votes will be taken on Steering Committee items when a Steering Committee member has made a motion, and that motion is seconded by another Steering Committee member. - 8.
-All Steering Committee members including co-chairs shall be entitled to vote at any Steering Committee meeting, aside from those votes in which members have a conflict of interest. - 9.
-Alternates are permitted to vote at meetings when the primary representative from their stakeholder group is not present. - 10.
-A consumer/family member alternate may be asked (but is not required) to serve as an alternate for another stakeholder group if the primary or designated alternate is not present at a meeting. - 11.
-When the primary representative from their stakeholder group is present, alternates are invited to speak during the public comment period. - 12.
-Only "named" primary or alternate Steering Committee members can participate in a Steering Committee meeting. - 13.
+Participants are asked to come to the meetings a few minutes ahead of time, prepared and ready to begin. - 5.
+At least the majority (51%) of the Steering Committee members/alternates must be present to hold a vote. - 6.
+Votes will be taken on Steering Committee items when a Steering Committee member has made a motion and that motion is seconded by another Steering Committee member. - 7.
+All Steering Committee members including co-chairs shall be entitled to vote at any Steering Committee meeting, aside from those votes in which members have a conflict of interest. - 8.
+Alternates are permitted to vote at meetings when the primary representative from their stakeholder group is not present. - 9.
+A consumer/family member alternate may be asked (but is not required) to serve as an alternate for another stakeholder group if the primary or designated alternate is not present at a meeting. - 10.
+When the primary representative from their stakeholder group is present, alternates are invited to speak during the public comment period. - 11.
+Only "named" primary or alternate Steering Committee members can participate at a Steering Committee meeting. - 12.
 In the event that the primary or alternate is unavailable for an extended period of time, they may request a leave of absence.
-Their appointing body or organization may identify a representative in their absence. - 14.
+Their appointing body or organization may identify a representative in their absence. - 13.
 Members will take responsibility for recusing themselves from voting if there is a conflict regarding a particular issue.
-Other members may politely point out a possible conflict that a member might not perceive, and the group will collaboratively decide whether a conflict exists.

-- 15. Decisions will be made by a simple majority of the quorum present, excluding abstentions.
-A tied vote does not pass. - 16.
-A roll call vote will be taken as needed. - 17.
-The Steering Committee will use data to inform its recommendations. - 18.
-The Steering Committee shall consider workgroup analysis and recommendations when taking action and actions will not be revisited due to the absence of a member. - Meetings minutes will be taken by MHSA staff.
-All minutes and documents discussed at Steering Committee meetings will also be posted to the MHSA website at: https://dhs.saccounty.gov/BHS/MHSA.
+Other members may politely point out a possible conflict that a member might not perceive, and the group will collaboratively decide whether a conflict exists. - 14.
+Decisions will be made by a simple majority of the quorum present, excluding abstentions.
+A tied vote does not pass. - 15.
+A roll call vote will be taken as needed. - 16.
+The Steering Committee will use data to inform its recommendations. - 17.
+The Steering Committee shall consider workgroup analysis and recommendations when taking action and actions will not be revisited due to the absence of a member. - 18.
+Meetings minutes will be taken by MHSA staff.
+All minutes and documents discussed at Steering Committee meetings will also be posted to the MHSA website at https://dhs.saccounty.gov/BHS/MHSA.